kyletimmermans/kyletimmermans.github.io/README.md

 ### ToDo
 #### Open website in different borwsers on different computers / monitor resolutions
-<div>Fix enjoy your stay, don't use exact pixel number, rather "half" of width and height, etc</div>
 <div>Fix page multiplier to make second page</div>
 <div>Fix when header becomes hamburger menu, 12" (1024x768) and 10" (1024x600) displays will show hamburger menu</div>
 <div>Wait for video to pop up and only then start sending welcome messages (await async?)</div>